 Your Bones Are Already Changing — And It's Not Too Late

-Most women don't start thinking seriously about bone health until something prompts them to — a DEXA scan result, a friend's fracture, a doctor's warning.
-But bone loss doesn't wait for that moment.
-It starts quietly, earlier than most women expect, and moves faster than most realize.
-The good news is that the research is equally clear on the other side: it is never too late to do something meaningful about it.
+Most women do not start thinking about bone health until something prompts them to — a concerning DEXA scan, a friend's fracture, a doctor's warning.
+But bone loss does not wait for that moment.
+Here is what this post covers:

 Bone Loss Starts Earlier Than You Think

 Research from the SWAN study — one of the largest longitudinal studies of women's bone health across the menopausal transition — found that significant bone mineral density loss begins in late perimenopause, even while estrogen levels are still fluctuating in the normal range.
-In other words, your bones may already be changing while your periods are still irregular and your doctor hasn't yet said the word "menopause."
+In other words, your bones may already be changing while your periods are still irregular and your doctor has not yet said the word menopause.

 ~30 age at which women typically reach peak bone mass